-There are five accessory functions labeled "ACC, A1, A2, and A3".
-The accessories buttons will drive any device up to 5 amps.
-Pressing the button once will turn the accessory on pressing a second time will turn the accessory off.
+There are five accessory functions labeled "ACC, A1, A2, A3 and A4".
+All other accessories buttons will drive any device up to 6 amps.
+Pressing the button once will turn the accessory on; pressing a second time will turn the accessory off.
+Each accessory is rated for 6 amps.